axcore/unilib/README.md

 The following commands require the **unilib_admin** or **unilib_tool** privileges.

-        /show_biome
+        /display_biome

 Displays the biome at your character's location.
 Use this command to toggle the display on and off.
+If you just want to see the biome in the chat window, use /show_biome.

         /find_biome <biome>
         /find_biome